 [German Affekt, borrowed from Latin affectus]

 The looping period of study (2011-2014) consisted mostly of freely improvised pieces done with many instruments (mostly drum set & synthesizer w/occasional guitar, electric bass, glockenspeil, bass clarinet, trumpet, percussion, metal, found objects, toys, singing in "sample style"), a looper, and a board of effects pedals, thus allowing the simultaneous execution of performer & producer.
-From 2014-now, Context has been piecing together the improvisations into disparate albums...& so from the bounty of the vault, some of these albums will be released soon!
+From 2014-2021, Context has been piecing together the improvisations into disparate albums...& so from the bounty of the vault, these albums have now germinated here!
 Further studies in Context Killing abandoned & the looper & effects pedals, and focused more on the simultaneous execution of vocal compositions while playing drum set & synthesizer.
 These original songs pull from electronica, house, country, punk, R&B, hip-hop, rock, trap, soul, grunge, noise, classical, jazz, drum'n'bass, jungle, & really everywhere.
-The "pangenre" concept hopes and strives to break down boundaries and boxes, the stiflers of society.
+The "pangenre" concept hopes and strives to break down boundaries and boxes, the stiflers of society....oh these vapid city villains...

 Diamond Kinkade's set-up is mainly synthesizer &/or piano with or without effects.
 Kinkade was developed as a way to isolate working on keyboards, but is also connected to the strange yet versatile/androgynous fashion sense; this bleeds into another alterego: Desine (pronounced "Design").
 Desine is the name for the electric bassist to be developed, but also was the moniker in a photography series collaboration with the now deceased & missed genius Everett DiNapoli.

 Another belief/concept of Lott/Context/Diamond/etc. is a dichotomy of tradition and abandonment of tradition, for each has a dead end: A musician must learn as much as possible about what has come before in order to be able to be more technically proficient on one's instrument and communicate ideas with excellent enunciation; learning as many "styles/genres" as possible makes for more diversity and job availability.
-However, all these "styles/genres" can become "boxes/dogmas" if one is not careful; so it's also a good idea to just say "F*** it; this is what I want to do."
+However, all these "styles/genres", these dialects can become "boxes/dogmas" if one is not careful; so it's also a good idea to just say "F*** it; this is what I want to do" regardless of what past markings in sound have done before: we're here to represent the experience of our current times and move along the human consciousness; and this present-ness conversely requires looking to the past to understand where things have come from and why things are the way they are now.
 By riding the fine line between these disparate polarities 51%/51%, Lott believes this is the highest possible achievement for communicating the highest possible vibration with music.
+The concept behind the immathematical 51%/51% is that by being just that more interested in each of these sensibilities, it rids the musician of falling too deep into one or the other; or there is something stale or robot, less discerning, to me about the egalitarianism of 50%/50%.

 In addition to original music endeavours, Lott works with many musicians in different styles and diverse situations.
-He has played with Sandra Bernhard, Harry Shearer, Joan Rivers, George Porter Jr., Kool Keith, Pretty Lights, Charlie 2na, Lyrics Born, Judith Owen, Jonathan Batiste, Larry Coryell, Galactic, Charlie Hunter, Dr. Lonnie Smith, Jamaaladeen Tacuma, Daniel Carter, Cheeky Blakk, Ivan Neville, David Torkanowksy, Germaine Bazzle, Jeff Parker, Todd Sickafoose, Alvin Batiste, Ellis Marsalis, Jason Marsalis, Delfeayo Marsalis, John Mooney, Allison Miller, Oteil Burbridge, Ike Stubblefield, Jimmy Herring, Robert Walter, Skerik, Adam Levy, Nels Cline, Myra Melford, Marco Benevento, John Medeski, Will Bernard, Brian Haas, Wil Blades, Reed Mathis, Sonny Fortune, Roland Guerin, Wess Anderson, Kenny Werner, Aaron Parks, Joel Frahm, Theresa Andersson, Anders Osborne, Steve Masakowksi, James Singleton, and many others.
+He has played with Sandra Bernhard, Harry Shearer, Joan Rivers, Michael J. Lewis, George Porter Jr., Kool Keith, Pretty Lights, Charlie 2na, Willie Tee, Lyrics Born, Judith Owen, Jonathan Batiste, Larry Coryell, members of Galactic, Charlie Hunter, Dr. Lonnie Smith, Jamaaladeen Tacuma, Daniel Carter, Cheeky Blakk, Ivan Neville, Leroy Jones, Doug Wimbish, David Torkanowksy, Germaine Bazzle, Jeff Parker, Todd Sickafoose, Alvin Batiste, Vernon Reid, Ellis Marsalis, Jason Marsalis, Delfeayo Marsalis, John Mooney, Ed Cherry, Allison Miller, Oteil Burbridge, Charlie Gabriel, Ike Stubblefield, Jimmy Herring, Robert Walter, Skerik, Adam Levy, Maurice Brown, Nels Cline, Myra Melford, Marco Benevento, John Medeski, Will Bernard, Brian Haas, Wil Blades, Reed Mathis, Sonny Fortune, George French, Roland Guerin, Wess "Warm-Daddy" Anderson, Kenny Werner, Aaron Parks, Joel Frahm, Theresa Andersson, Anders Osborne, Steve Masakowksi, Lucien Barbarin, James Singleton, and many others.

 "To call Lott's drumming style ferocious could be the understatement of the year.
 He does not attack the drums as some would; he merely lets them come to him."-- Brenton Plourde, All About Jazz (New York City)